 You may have noticed the small ‘Carbon calculator’ at the bottom of every page.
 The reason is that the internet itself also consumes a lot of energy, and the calculation shows the carbon footprint of each page on this website.
 We try to keep that footprint as small as possible, so we opted for a simple design and as few photos as possible (the only photos you’ll come across are the illustrations with the recipes, so you know what you’re cooking!).

 We calculate the impact using the BBC Climate Change Food calculator.
 The results we present are based on how many people participate in More Than Broccoli and assumes that they cut beef once or twice a week.

 Absolutely!
 There is a lot of information out in the media and online, which can be quite overwhelming.
 We’d recommend starting by having a look at the resources of WWF.
 They explain what climate change and global warming is, and also offer a simple tool to help you calculate and understand your own carbon footprint.

 Ready to join?

-Leave your details below to subscribe to More Than Broccoli and join us.
+Leave your details below to subscribe to More Than Broccoli.
 Once you’ve registered you will receive email notifications with the latest recipes, tips and inspiration.
 Your registration also helps us keep track of how many people join More Than Broccoli which helps us calculate our combined environmental impact.
 Together we can do more.